roswell/ecl/examples/asdf_with_dependence/readme.txt

 Besides the simple situation that we write Lisp without depending on any other Lisp libraries, a more practical example is build a library depends on other asdf systems or Quicklisp projects.
-Thanks to the ECL's great extension on `asdf:make-build', it's almost as easy as build a library without dependences.
-Because Quicklisp also uses asdf to load systems with dependences, just make sure you have successfully load and run your library in ECL REPL (or `*slime-repl*').
-Don't worry Quicklisp, asdf, swank and other unused libraries are packed into the executable or library, ECL will only build and pack libraries your project depends on (that is, all dependences you put in your `.asd' file, and their dependences, nothing more even you are build in a image already load with lots of other libraries).
+ECL provides a useful extension for asdf called `asdf:make-build', it's almost as easy as build a library without dependencies.
+Because Quicklisp also uses asdf to load systems with dependencies, just make sure you have successfully load and run your library in ECL REPL (or `*slime-repl*').
+Don't worry Quicklisp, asdf, swank and other unused libraries are packed into the executable or library, ECL will only build and pack libraries your project depends on (that is, all dependence you put in your `.asd' file, and their dependencies, nothing more even you are build in a image already load with lots of other libraries).

 1 Example code to build
 ═══════════════════════

-  We use a simple project depends on alexandria to demostrate the steps.
+  We use a simple project depends on alexandria to demonstrate the steps.
 Consists of `example-with-dep.asd', `package.lisp' and `example.lisp'.
-For convinience, we list these files here:
+For convenience, we list these files here:

   ┌────
   │ ;;;; example-with-dep.asd